ReconnectedCC/docs/faq/rom.md

 parent: FAQ
 ---

-# The Project Connecticut ROM
+# The ReconnectedCC ROM

-Here are the programs included in the ComputerCraft ROM on Project Connecticut.
+Here are the programs included in the ComputerCraft ROM on ReconnectedCC.

-The GitHub repo for the Project Connecticut ROM can be found at [github.com/project-connecticut/rom](https://github.com/project-connecticut/rom)
+The GitHub repo for the ReconnectedCC ROM can be found at [github.com/project-connecticut/rom](https://github.com/project-connecticut/rom)

 ## Libraries
 ### bigfont.lua